 Meet Our Founder

 Jada J. Smith is a Philadelphia native basketball scholar-athlete.
-She matriculated from Clarion University's Psychology Bachelor of Science Program and currently completing her Masters of Science in Clinical Mental Health Counseling.
-At Clarion she is a part of the Women's Basketball Team and she serves a member of the Brothers and Sisters in Christ Club, the Student Athlete Advisory Committee and the President’s Leadership Academy.
+She matriculated from Clarion University's Psychology Bachelor of Science Program and currently completed her Masters of Science in Clinical Mental Health Counseling in May of 2023.
+At Clarion she was a part of the Women's Basketball Team and she served as a member of the Brothers and Sisters in Christ Club, the Student Athlete Advisory Committee, Psi Chi (The International Honor Society of Psychology) and the President’s Leadership Academy.
+In 2022-23, she also served as the Presidential Leadership Intern for PennWest Clarion.

 Jada is proud graduate and active alum of the GESU School, Class of 2013 and Merion Mercy Academy Class of 2017.